Employee Spotlight: McKenna Pope

 MP: Before working at City Theatrical, I worked in tech and stage management.
 I remember always feeling like technical design was such an undervalued aspect of entertainment.

-Since working at City Theatrical, I've really internalized that every step in the process is important, even before it hits the stage.
+Since working at City Theatrical, I've really internalised that every step in the process is important, even before it hits the stage.
 From buying the screws to bending the metal, from shipping the PCB to soldering it, every single person that has a hand in its creation is part of making sure the show goes on!

 I've also learned a lot about myself and what I am capable of, especially when I am passionate about the work I do.
 If you would've told me a few years ago I would be doing this job today, I wouldn't have believed you.
 Yet today, I couldn't imagine being anywhere else.